SarahCawley/youtube-search-react/README.md

 ###to set up locally:

+..* This is a node app, make sure you have node installed.
-run `npm install` to install packages then `npm start` get your server going
+..* Run `npm install` to install packages
+..* Then `npm start` get your server going
-The page will be viewable on <http://localhost:8080/>
+..* The page will be viewable on <http://localhost:8080/>